bandvig/or1k_marocchino/README.md

 The core:
  1) Implements a variant of Tomasulo algorithm
  2) Supports single and double precision floating point instructions
- 3) Has got separate CPU and Wishbone clocks assuming that CPU clock could be great or equal to Wishbone one but they must be aligned
+ 3) Has separate CPU and Wishbone clocks, assuming that the CPU clock is greater than or equals the Wishbone clock, but they must be aligned
  4) Supports atomic instructions (load linked / store conditional)
  5) Supports data bus snoop and shadow registers set for multicore systems